 3. Can life events or external forces change those preferences?

-My work has been published or is forthcoming in the American Journal of Political Science, Political Behavior, and American Politics Research.
+My work has been published in the American Journal of Political Science, Political Behavior, Public Opinion Quarterly and American Politics Research.
 Prior to attending Yale, I worked at the Boston Consulting Group (BCG) and earned my B.A. in Political Science and Spanish from the University of Pennsylvania.